YangYue128-helen/cs5229-2024-pa2/part_a/multicast/README.md

 ## Introduction

-The objective of this exercise is to write a P4 program that multicasts packets to a group of ports.
+In our very first assignment, to get you familiar with the basics of P4, and programmable network, we want to start from writting a customized "multicast" function.

+(Note: We will define a customized function, which could be very different from the standard multicast protocols.
+We want to show you that with programmable network, we can customize a lot of functions without limited by the standards.)

 Sometimes, one copy of data can be requested by multiple hosts.
 To save the network bandwidth of source host, performing multicast in the network might be a good option.

-In this assignment, let's implement the customized multicast function with P4.
+In this assignment, let's implement a customized multicast function with P4.

 The topology we will use for this exercise is like this.
 It is a single switch that connects three hosts as follow: